-To get the reference mesh, we first construct an initial triangular mesh $\Omega_H\subset U$.
-For this initial mesh, we only require that it lies in the reach of the surface such that the map $\pi$ given in \eqref{eq:projection} is well defined.
+To get the reference mesh, we reconstruct an initial triangular mesh $\Omega_H$.
+For this initial mesh, we only require that it is sufficiently close to the surface such that the map $\pi$ given in \eqref{eq:projection} is well defined.
 This requirement is very mild.
-The initial mesh can be generated easily from point cloud by using surface reconstruction methods, such as screened Poisson reconstruction (SPR)\cite{SPR}, Gauss reconstruction\cite{GR} etc. Figure \ref{fig:mesh-ref} gives an example of the initial triangular mesh constructed by SPR.
+Generating the initial mesh can be easily achieved from a point cloud using surface reconstruction methods such as screened Poisson reconstruction (SPR) \cite{SPR}, Gauss reconstruction \cite{GR}, and others.
+Figure \ref{fig:mesh-ref} illustrates an example of the initial triangular mesh constructed using SPR.

-When the initial mesh is too coarse to be used in the computation, to guarantee an optimal convergence rate, we can refine the initial mesh to a satisfactory one.
-First, for each triangle in the initial mesh, it is refined following the standard procedure until the size of triangles reach the filling distance $h_s$ in Definition \ref{def:fill_dis}. \begin{definition} We call $h_s$ in \eqref{eq:fill_dis} the filling distance of the point cloud $\Sigma$
+If the initial mesh is too coarse to be used in the computation, we can refine the initial mesh to a satisfactory one.
+Each triangle in the mesh is subdivided into four triangles by connecting its edge centers until the diameter of the largest triangle reaches the filling distance $h_s$ outlined in Definition \ref{def:fill_dis}. \begin{definition} The filling distance $h_s$ of the point cloud $\Sigma$ is